 Why is there a need to obtain a British passport once a certificate of naturalisation has been issued?

-Applying for a British passport after naturalisation is a fairly straight forward process, and in this article, we explain it to you.
+Applying for a British passport after naturalisation is a fairly straight forward process which we outline in this article.

 Once a person has obtained a certificate of naturalisation or registration confirming their status as a British citizen, and there is a need to travel, or a prospective employer requires to do certain Police (DBS) or security authority (SIA) checks, it is a must to be in possession of a valid identity document, and a passport is the most important ID document.
 It is a travel document that will allow the holder to enter or leave the UK, free from all immigration control and a British passport holder has, of course, the right of abode in the UK, that is the right to live and work in the UK and to go and come as the person pleases, without any immigration restrictions.